RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 #### Database configuration

 Configures CloudBeaver database where it keeps users, credentials and permissions.
-In the section `database`:
+In the section `server.database`:

 Name|Description
 ---|---